 “Worry not, the secured container is wide enough.
 I understand that you need space.
 Listen, Ariane, I, ah, no, I will tell you in a moment.
 I apologize for the confusion.
 As you can guess, I feel a bit out of sorts.”

 Understatement of the year.
 She seems so lost, almost like a human.
 This bothers me more than I would like to admit.
 I still trail her without pause.

 We exit Loth’s grounds and find a black carriage at a crossroad.
 I am surprised to see horses again and I remember that Lambert used to ride one.

 “I never asked, how are those horses not afraid of us?”

-“They are called dark horses, a special breed.
+“They are called Nightmares, a special breed.
 Quite expensive.”